omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions - a script that sets the mode of the file hello the same as the file olleh.

 11-11-directories_permissions - a script that adds execute permissions to all subdirectories of the current directory for the owner, group[ owner and the world.

+12-12-directories_permissions - a script that creates a directory called my_dir with permissions 751 in the working directory.